-The Floral Motif in Antique Jewelry - A Language of Love
+The Floral Motif in Antique Jewelry

 Flowers are one of the most common motifs in jewelry, which is not surprising.
 It is our natural desire to replicate nature’s ephemeral beauty in enduring works of art.

-Each piece of lovely, floral-themed jewelry from the antique heirloom collection at Isadoras is special – reflecting the spirit of the era in which it was created.
+Each piece of lovely, floral-themed jewelry from the antique heirloom collection at Isdaoras is special – reflecting the spirit of the era in which it was created.

-This sweet, seed pearl flower ring is saturated with sentiment.
 In the Victorian Era, lovers were obsessed with secret languages assigned to love tokens.
 Flowers were assigned specific meanings.
 For example, a daisy meant innocence, while a sunflower indicated adoration.

 In the Art Nouveau Era, stylized flowers were once again popular; designs were curvaceous and whimsical.
 Flowers never used in jewelry before became the norm – water lilies, fuchsias, and poppies.
 The Art Nouveau genre also paid homage to animals including birds, dragonflies and butterflies.

 In the Retro Era, floral motifs flourished – but with a difference.
 Jewelers now incorporated movement.
 Big, chunky jewelry often featured articulated petals and leaves – though bolder and less realistic.
-Movement was especially important, as embodied in the sway of the dangle earrings, and the lift of the watch’s articulated cover.